What Are the Symptoms of the Omicron COVID-19 Variant?

 The Omicron variant is similar to other variants but presents more mild cases.
 Thankfully, current PCR tests can detect the variant to help us stop the spread of COVID-19.
 In the coming days, we may see Omicron-specific booster shots if the existing ones prove ineffective.

 If you are not feeling well, the best option is to get tested for COVID-19 at home or your local testing facility.
-For $25 per month, a membership with Mira unlocks access to services for many of your healthcare needs.
+Starting at an average of $25 per month, a membership with Mira unlocks access to services for many of your healthcare needs.